AleBros/xamarin-docs.it-it/docs/ios/tvos/app-fundamentals/sounds.md

 ms.lasthandoff: 10/29/2019
 ms.locfileid: "73030768"
 ---
-# <a name="playing-sound-in-tvos-with-avaudioplayer-in-xamarin"></a>Riproduzione di suoni in tvOS con AVAudioPlayer in Novell
+# <a name="playing-sound-in-tvos-with-avaudioplayer-in-xamarin"></a>Riproduzione di suoni in tvOS con AVAudioPlayer in Xamarin

 ## <a name="about-the-avaudioplayer"></a>Informazioni su AVAudioPlayer